If You Want People to Like You, You’ll Need to Do These 14 Things

 7. Be inclusive and welcoming.

-Don’t try to be someone you’re not just to fit in or please other people.
-People can spot inauthenticity a mile away.
-Embrace your true self, quirks and all.
-The right people will appreciate you for who you are, and those are the connections worth having.
+It’s a massive cliche, but you really shouldn’t try to be someone you’re not just to fit in.
+People can usually spot a fake from a mile off, and it’s exhausting to keep up an act anyway.
+Embrace your own weird interests and your actual personality.
+The right people will like you for who you really are, and those are the only connections that are actually worth having in the long run.

 9. Find common ground and shared interests.